syncfusion-content/javascript-docs/js/Maps/User-Interaction.md

 ## Panning

-The panning feature enables map navigation.
+The panning feature enables the Map navigation.
 The `enablePan` property is used to enable or disable the panning support.

 {% highlight js %}